Pluton (complex)

-On the 19th and the 24th of November 1962, the words «MIR», «LENIN», and «SSSR» were sent in the direction of the star HD131336 in the constellation Libra.
+On 19 and 24 November 1962, the words «MIR», «LENIN», and «SSSR» were sent in the direction of the star HD131336 in the constellation Libra.
 These messages (The Morse Message (1962)) are the first radio broadcasts for extraterrestrial civilizations in the history of mankind.

 The first Westerner to visit the site was British radio astronomer Bernard Lovell, the Director of the Jodrell Bank Observatory.
 In 2009, Lovell told The Daily Telegraph that he had developed radiation sickness after the 1963 visit, which he believed was a deliberate attempt by the Soviet authorities, who knew Jodrell Bank was part of the British early-warning system, to assassinate him.

-Sometime around November 11, 2013, one (transmitter) of the three antennas was dismantled.
+By 11 November 2013, the transmitter antenna at the South Station had been dismantled.

+After Russia annexed Crimea in 2014, the complex came under the control of the Russian Aerospace Forces.
+Ukrainian intelligence believes that work on modernisation started in 2017.
+The purpose is unknown; some suggest it is part of the Russian ballistic missile early warning system or to support the operation of the Russian GLONASS system.
+On 23 June 2024, the North Station site was attacked by five Ukrainian-fired ATACMS missiles.
+Later satellite pictures showed damage to the complex, while NASA’s Fire Information for Resource Management System confirmed a fire was burning at the facility.